Governor Generals of India

 He introduced settlement of land revenue in 1772 farming outlands to the highest bidder on an annual basis.

-He was the conservator of Asiatic Society.
+He was the conservator of the Asiatic Society.

 Following things were happened during Warren Hastings’ tenure: